CiscoDevNet/terraform-provider-aci/docs/resources/out_of_band_contract.md

 ## Importing ##

-An existing Out Of Band Contract can be [imported](https://www.terraform.io/docs/import/index.html) into this resource via its distinquised name (DN), via the following command:
+An existing Out Of Band Contract can be [imported](https://www.terraform.io/docs/import/index.html) into this resource via its distinguished name (DN), via the following command:

 ```
 terraform import aci_out_of_band_contract.example uni/tn-mgmt/oobbrc-{name}